PINTO0309/onnx2tf/README.md

 - Scope: ONNX ops listed in the `Supported layers` table above.
 - Source of truth: `onnx2tf/tflite_builder/op_registry.py` and `--report_op_coverage` output.
 - Current summary:
-  - Listed ONNX ops in this README section: `208`
+  - Listed ONNX ops in the builtin table below: `153`
   - Policy counts are generated in `*_op_coverage_report.json` (`schema_policy_counts`).
   - Check each conversion run with `--report_op_coverage` for the latest numbers.